eXsio/php-object-decorator/README.md

         /**
         * You can add your Custom Behavior to your Object.
 Behavior is a pair of a PHP Interface,
         * and a corresponding PHP Trait that implements all the methods from that Interface.
+        *
+        * The Tool validates whether the Trait implments all the Interface's methods and if the method declarations match.
         */
         ->withBehavior(new PhpObjectDecoratorBehavior(BehaviorInterface::class, BehaviorTrait::class))
         /**
         * You can override and customize single, named PHP Method.
         * The %CALL_PARENT% placeholder will be replaced automatically with the parent:: call to the original Method.
+        *
+        * The Tool validates whether the Method you want to override exists in the original Class.
+        * You can't override Methods from your Behaviors.
+Only from the original Class (and it's parents).
         */
         ->withMethodOverride(new PhpObjectDecoratorMethodOverride("methodNameToOverride",
             "